 - Check the headboard, footboard and framework of the bed paying special attention to the tightest areas.

 - Check all pillows, stuffed animals and items that might be on your bedding for any signs of infestation.

-- Inspect a five to eight foot area around your bed and anything that might be sitting in that space.
+- Inspect a 5-8 foot area around your bed and anything that might be sitting in that space.
 Every nook and cranny must be checked.

 - Look along baseboards, in cracks on the walls, and any other openings.